dkoundinya/Autonomy_Science_Team_4/assignment6_trackingandfollowing/README.md

 ### Turtlebot Bringup commands:

-`Run roscore at remote pc`
+Run roscore at remote pc

-`roslaunch turtlebot3_bringup turtlebot3_robot.launch`

-`roslaunch turtlebot3_bringup turtlebot3_rpicamera.launch`
+With Image transport package using raw images of camera as input to april tag node :

+`rosrun image_transport republish compressed in:=camera/image raw out:=camera/image_raw`

   To implement april tag following in real world use the following command:

-`rosrun image_transport republish compressed in:=camera/image raw out:=camera/image_raw`

-`roslaunch apriltag_ros continuous_detection.launch`

-`rosrun assignment6_trackingandfollowing Tagfollowing.py`
+`roslaunch assignment6_trackingandfollowing turtlebot3_follow_tag.launch`